Won’t say no if I get opportunity to join BJP: Amar Singh

-Veteran politician Amar Singh today said that he was not averse to joining the BJP, but he hadn’t got any invite from the saffron party, nor had he applied to it.
+Veteran politician Amar Singh on Saturday said that he was not averse to joining the BJP, but he hadn’t got any invite from the saffron party, nor had he applied to it.

 However, who can deny that Modi’s mother and close relatives “are still living like commoners and go to government hospitals for treatment”, Singh said.